FOLLOW & CONNECT WITH ICM

 CMP OR ICM FELLOW?

 Individuals who wish to become an ICM Fellow must complete an admissions process.
-The application deadline for admission to the Class of 2018, which will begin its work in January of 2017 with the Distance Learning Phase, is September 30, 2016.
+The application deadline for admission to the Class of 2020, which will begin its work in early 2019 with the Distance Learning Phase, is October 30, 2018.
 Applications may be submitted electronically.
 Admissions materials are reviewed by a screening committee, with formal invitations extended to the selected candidates.
 Questions about the program or the admissions process may be addressed to Amy McDowell.

 Click here for ICM Fellows Program Application